The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 Mountain.
 The trail climbs through lush temperate rain forest over many rocks and rills, arriving at a crown dense with evergreen magic.
 It was beautiful, even when shrouded in a chilly fog.

-After a long, clammy descent—I’m sick of clouds and rain and fog—sun tomorrow please!—I pitched my tent in an abandoned apple orchard just past Iron Mountain Gap.
-The place was lonely, beautiful and peaceful (except for a rumpus of wild hogs squealing somewhere down the hill to the west).
-In late afternoon, Legs, Verge and their friends Sweets and Jingle rolled in.
-A little later, a newlywed couple named Tumbleweed and Shiv arrived—a thru hike of the AT isn’t my idea of a romantic getaway, but hey, Hike Your Own Honeymoon.
+After a long, clammy descent—I’m sick of clouds and rain and fog, I wrote in my journal, sun tomorrow please!—I pitched my tent in an abandoned apple orchard just past Iron Mountain Gap.
+The place was lonely, beautiful and quiet (except for a brief rumpus of wild hogs squealing somewhere down the hill to the west).
+In late afternoon, the Massachusetts sisters Legs and Verge rolled in with their friends Sweets and Jingle.
+A little later, a newlywed couple from Florida, two organic farmers named Tumbleweed and Shiv, also arrived; a thru hike of the AT isn’t my idea of a romantic getaway, but hey, Hike Your Own Honeymoon.

-I learned that Legs’ and Verge’s parents, Bombadil and Goldberry, were somewhere ahead on the trail, also thru-hiking.
-And I watched, fascinated, as Tumbleweed, an organic farmer, marched out into the field and returned with wild violets, ramps and onions to toss onto a frying concoction of fresh vegetables.
+I learned that Legs’ and Verge’s parents, Bombadil and Goldberry, were somewhere ahead of them on the trail, also thru-hiking.
+And I watched, fascinated, as Tumbleweed marched out into the field and returned with wild violets, ramps and onions to toss onto a frying concoction of fresh green beans and other vegetables.
 I was relieved that I hadn’t eaten my little lump of hyper-processed instant mashed potatoes in front of such dedicated (and healthy) gourmands.

 Magic was plentiful down South, and the next day was the best yet.
-I stumbled onto the dirt road at Hughes Gap where Kansas, a woman who thru hiked in 2014, was offering an unbelievable spread—deviled eggs, barbecue sandwiches, pop, candy, cheese, cupcakes, brownies, chips, hummus, carrots and celery, and more.
+I stumbled onto the dirt road at Hughes Gap, where a woman named Kansas, a 2014 thru hiker, was offering an unbelievable spread—deviled eggs, barbecue sandwiches, pop, candy, cheese, cupcakes, brownies, chips, hummus, carrots and celery, and more.
 I seldom stop for long during the day, but I had a hard time pulling myself away from this bounty.

 On top of that, my wish for fresh landscapes came spectacularly true in the gorgeous Roan Highlands of Tennessee, some 2,500 feet above the gap.
 The weather was warm and breezy, just right for a stroll up a series of long, bald ridges adorned in grasses caught between winter yellow and spring green.
 I was thrilled to see a troupe of turkeys slinking off into the shade of the spruce-fir forest and sang out a curious assortment of songs on the long descent to Overmountain Shelter—the old cowboy tune “Strawberry Roan,” Simon and Garfunkel’s “America,” an incredible song about “life after death” (but probably not like you’re thinking), “Bristlecone Pine,” and, wtf, Hall and Oates’ “Kiss on My List,” which I don’t even like.